How to Choose a Camp Oven

 You can also stack the ovens on top of each other with largest on the bottom.
 This way, the coals in between the two ovens will heat up BOTH ovens.

 Cook as you would at home, or add cake batter or whatever it is you are going to cook.
-If you are baking, place the lid on top of your Dutch Oven securely and place your charcoal briquettes evenly spaced over the lid.
-Remember to use your lid lifter to carefully remove the Dutch Oven lid.
+If you are baking, place the lid on top of your Camp Oven securely and place your charcoal briquettes evenly spaced over the lid.
+Remember to use your lid lifter to carefully remove the Camp Oven lid.
 Use your oven mitts, too, as your oven can produce a lot of heat.

-Recipes You Can Cook in a Dutch Oven:
+Recipes You Can Cook in a Dutch Oven

 Soups, stews and chili are some obvious choices for the Dutch Oven.
 But why not try something different?
 One camping trip, I made chili and topped it with cornbread batter.
 I then added the Dutch Oven lid and baked until the cornbread was done.
 A real treat after white water rafting!

 You could also make a traditional beef stew or go gourmet with Beef Bourguinon.
-I made Osso Bucco in the Dutch Oven on another camping trip.
+I made Osso Bucco in the Camp Oven on another camping trip.
 Now do you see what I mean about going gourmet while camping?

 Don’t do boring spaghetti.
 How about Chicken Cacciatore?
 Or Lasagna?
 Even Pizza?!!!

 And for dessert?
 This is even more fun.
 Fruit cobblers and crisps (pictured at the top of this post) are scrumptious for a camping treat.
 Cakes and brownies are easy, too.
-I even baked a giant chocolate chip cookie in a Dutch Oven.
+I even baked a giant chocolate chip cookie in a Camp Oven.

-How to Clean Your Dutch Oven:
+How to Clean Your Dutch Oven

-You can take some preventative measures before cooking in your Dutch Oven so that clean up is quick and easy.
+You can take some preventative measures before cooking in your Camp Oven so that clean up is quick and easy.
 This is super important when camping.
 It’s not fun cleaning a bunch of pots and pans in the dark when you’re exhausted.
 If you are baking, line the bottom of your oven with parchment paper.
 When cooking, you can line the whole oven with heavy duty aluminum foil.
 Then after the meal, all you do is toss the foil and wipe down the pot.

-How to Store Your Dutch Oven:
+How to Store Your Camp Oven

-Friends got us hooked on Dutch Oven cooking after he took a class through our local scouting group.
+Friends got us hooked on Camp Oven cooking after he took a class through our local scouting group.
 That’s what happens when you’re the Cub Master!
 He learned the basics like Pineapple Upside Down Cake and chili.
 We took what he learned and kicked it up a few crazy notches.
 Our friends and fellow scout families have enjoyed our camping experiments – especially the kids.
 Their faces really do light up when they realize that can make good food, even on a camping trip.